On the parameterized complexity of computing tree-partitions: Conclusion

 \section{Conclusion}

 We settle the question of the exact computation of tree-partition-width, and show that its approximation is tractable.
-However, many questions remain regarding approximation algorithms: \begin{itemize} \item Is a constant factor approximation tractable? \item Can we improve the approximation ratios with similar running times? \item Can we improve the dependence on $n$ to something linear in $n$? \end{itemize} Regarding the running time of the approximation algorithm, the following results could improve the final running times.
-Firstly, although the techniques of \cite{BodlaenderDDFLP16} are nontrivial, it seems reasonable to hope that they can be adapted to implement Wood's construction in time $f(k)n$.
-This would give an algorithm running in time $f(k)n$ to compute a tree-partition of width $k^{O(1)}$.
-Secondly, is there some value of $b$ polynomial in $w$ and $k$ such that we can compute $G^b$ in time $k^{O(1)}n \log n$ or in time $2^{o(k^2)}n$ ?
+However, many questions remain regarding approximation algorithms: \begin{itemize} \item Is a constant factor approximation tractable? \item Can we improve the approximation ratios with similar running times? \end{itemize}

+Some building blocks of the algorithm could possibly be improved in terms of running time.
+Is there some value of $b$ polynomial in $w$ and $k$ such that we can compute $G^b$ in time $k^{O(1)}n \log n$ or in time $2^{o(k \log k)}n$ ?
 This would directly give faster running times for the approximation algorithm, possibly at the cost of a worse approximation ratio.

-The parameter treebreadth studied in \cite{BodlaenderCW22} is polynomially tied to tree-partition-width, but might be easier to approximate.
+We gave an algorithm to approximate the weighted tree-partition-width, which was introduced in \cite{BodlaenderCW22}, but with a relatively large factor; we leave it as an open problem to find better approximations for weighted tree-partition-width.

 Another interesting direction is to study the complexity of computing (approximate) tree decompositions on graphs of bounded tree-partition-width.